-Widener University operates two campuses of their law school, one in Wilmington, Delaware called the Widener University Delaware School of Law (Delaware Law School,) and the other in Harrisburg, Pennsylvania called Widener University Commonwealth Law School.
+Widener University operates two campuses of their law school.
+Widener University Delaware Law School is in Wilmington, Delaware, and Widener University Commonwealth Law School is in Harrisburg, Pennsylvania.
 These campuses split into independent law schools in 2015.
 Although both remain a part of Widener University, they are separately administrated and operate independently with their own deans and faculty.

 Delaware Law School graduates have occupied many prestigious positions in Delaware and nationally.
-Former Vice President Joe Biden taught at Delaware Law School for almost two decades as an adjunct professor.
-The school's alumni include many politicians, including numerous state assemblypeople, congresspeople, and Don McGahn II, White House Counsel for President Donald Trump.
+President Joe Biden taught at Delaware Law School for almost two decades as an adjunct professor.
+The school's alumni include many politicians, including numerous state assemblypeople and congresspeople.

-On the other hand, Delaware Law School's bar passage rate is considerably lower than that of many of Pennsylvania's law schools.
-Temple University, for example, is a much higher ranked Pennsylvania law school that also, as it happens, has a lower tuition than Widener University.
-On the other hand, attending the only local law school can be a point of pride and locals both recognize and respect Delaware Law School's reputation.
+On the other hand, attending the only local law school can be a point of pride, and locals recognize and respect Delaware Law School's reputation.

 After setting your sights on a particular law school, you'll be ready to face your next set of challenges.
 Getting admitted to law school, financing your legal education, passing the bar, and finding your first job will all involve complicated considerations.
 FindLaw for Law Students contains resources to help you confidently grapple with these issues.